YOUR FLORENCE EXPERIENCE

 The Fortezza da Basso, or fortress of San Giovanni Battista, today the main Florentine exhibition venue, has a long history, which began after the experience of the siege of 1529.

-It was built as a pentagonal-shaped structure with thick brick walls enclosing an area of 10 hectares.
+The fortress was built as a pentagonal-shaped structure with thick brick walls enclosing an area of 10 hectares.

 During the summer, the Fortezza Garden come alive thanks to the Off Bar, a kiosk that offers shows, music events and cinema; that has become one of the favorite meeting places for the young Florentines.